 - Test to make sure your stuffing (baby blanket and pillow) fits nicely and can be pulled in and out of the designated opening (where you’ll put the zipper).

 Tip: Roll up the baby blanket and secure the roll with elastic bands.
 Use one elastic band to mark the middle of the roll for easy placement in the sweater.
-You want the stuffing to fill the garment but not be so big that it’s difficult to slide in and out. - Install zipper (or Velcro or snaps) at the designated opening.
+You want the stuffing to fill the garment but not be so big that it’s difficult to slide in and out. - Install zipper (or velcro or snaps) at the designated opening.

 - Sew cuffs together (overlap the edge of one around the other and whip stitch or machine stitch).